scylladb/scylla-migrator/docs/source/configuration.rst

     type: dynamodb
     # Name of the table to write.
 If it does not exist, it will be created on the fly.
     table: <table>
     # Connect to a custom endpoint.
-Mandatory if writing to Scylla Alternator.
+Mandatory if writing to ScyllaDB Alternator.
     endpoint:
-      # If writing to Scylla Alternator, prefix the hostname with 'http://'.
+      # If writing to ScyllaDB Alternator, prefix the hostname with 'http://'.
       host: <host>
       port: <port>
     # Optional - AWS availability region.